Delaware Sheet Metal Workers Local 19

 Program Requirements

-• Basic knowledge of math and measurement skills
+- Basic math and measurement skills appropriate for construction work

-• Physical strength and stamina for working with heavy materials
+- Physical ability to perform demanding work, including lifting and working with heavy materials

-• Commitment to learning the trade and adhering to safety standards
+- Commitment to learning the trade and following established safety standards

 Apprenticeship Cost & Career Outlook